 In other words, while your bells and whistles are made of the same material we’ve used before and may even work in a way we’ve done before, that particular combination is unique and therefore we can’t guarantee it’ll take us x amount of time to make it.
 But by far the biggest lies in the industry pertain to guaranteeing certain figures when it comes to sales, conversions or ROI.
 There are so many factors that influence user behavior that to pretend you’ve got it down to being able to know exactly how many conversions you’ll be able to achieve is simply insane.

 So what do honest people, who actually know what they’re doing, say?
 Someone who’s not just out to make a buck at your expense will use phrases like “our goal is to increase your number of conversions to x in the next z months” or “our first milestone is achieving a y % ROI”.
-Similarly, an honest manager will tell you they work based on estimates and will give you an approximate number of hours required to complete the project, informing you which feature they think might be more problematic or depend on others, such as hosting companies or payment processors.
+Similarly, an honest manager will tell you they work based on estimates and will give you an approximate number of hours required to complete the project, informing you which feature they think might be more problematic and what dependencies might cause delays, such as hosting companies or payment processors.

 This is a tough one, because some companies really do offer the high-quality services listed on their websites.
 And…then there are the ones that don’t.
 Agencies like to pride themselves with the qualified people they have on their team and will list them on their websites.
 If not, LinkedIn is generally a great way to see the number of employees and their qualifications.

 Why is this important?
-Because a company that offers web development, web design, online marketing, content writing, branding, data research and whatever else they can think of and have a grand total of 3 people working for them is either listing services for the sake of getting some business, any business, or isn’t interested in hiring the qualified people required for each position.
-We all know there’s a recession but that really doesn’t mean some poor schmuck has to suddenly become Jack of all Trades.
+Because a company that offers web development, web design, online marketing, content writing, content marketing, branding, data research and whatever else they can think of and have a grand total of 3 people working for them is either listing services for the sake of getting some business, any business, or isn’t interested in hiring the qualified people required for each position.
+We’ve all hear of tight budgets but that really doesn’t mean some poor schmuck has to suddenly become Jack of all Trades.

 An actual full-service agency has project managers, art directors, web designers, front-end developers, programmers, marketing specialists and content writers.
 Yes, that means at least one of each.